sn-pmay/telemetry/ansible_work/readme.md

 ** Installs a datasource into Grafana for the local telemetry ** Installs a set of dashboards into Grafana as a starting point

-# ToDo:
-Make the run properly conditional on architecture - sadly, Docker does not run on ARMEL, nor have I had luck compiling Telegraf for that platform.